GovTechSG/seed-documentation/offboard-device/mac-os-using-script.md

   | WOG      | [Download offboarding script](https://k3uwa66lu3tj6uxft46666ynhe0uvzor.lambda-url.ap-southeast-1.on.aws/local_wog_mac)    |
   | TechPass      | [Download offboarding script](https://k3uwa66lu3tj6uxft46666ynhe0uvzor.lambda-url.ap-southeast-1.on.aws/local_tp_mac)    |

-6. Go to the folder where it was downloaded and extract the files from the ZIP file.
+6. Go to the folder where you downloaded the ZIP file and extract the files.
 You should see the following two files.

 ![extract-files](../images/macos-extracted-files-for-offboarding.png)

 ?> **Note**: The file names vary with the organisation.

-7. On your **Terminal**, go to the folder which has the extracted files.
+7. On your **Terminal**, go to the folder where you extracted the files.
 For example, if they are in the **Downloads** > **Offboarding_local_wog_mac** folder, go to that folder.

 ![cd-extracted-folder](../images/macos-cd-downloads.png)